-Although it may seem like you need to pack your entire life into your bag, you only need to pack about a week’s worth of clothes, toiletries, and your electronics.
-Check out this guide for tips on packing for long-term travel.
+Although it may seem like you need to pack your entire life into your bag, you only need to pack about a week’s worth of clothes, toiletries, and electronics.
+Here’s more tips on packing for long-term travel.

 Wiith more and more jobs becoming remote, there are so many options for digital nomad jobs.
-Some of the common ones are online English teacher, web developer, travel blogger/writer, and graphic designer.
-Find more inspiration for digital nomad jobs here.
+Some common ones are online English teachers, web developers, travel blogger/freelance writer, and graphic designers.
+Find more inspiration for digital nomad jobs.